 Huskies can sprint at full speed for miles at a time, and their strength and incredible endurance once saved an entire town.
 The film Balto is based on a true story.
-Teams of Huskies that saved the day in 1925 when Nome, Alaska was devastated by an outbreak of diphtheria.
+Teams of Huskies saved the day in 1925 when Nome, Alaska was devastated by an outbreak of diphtheria.
 In total, sled teams traveled 658 miles in five and a half days to deliver a life-saving serum to the town.
 Balto was the leader of one of the teams that faced a particularly perilous journey.
 He’s still one of the most renowned canine heroes in history.

 Beagles are English hound dogs that can’t resist the temptations of a good hunt.
 They were bred to track down hares and worked best in large teams of dozens of dogs.
 Beagles were preferred over other hunting breeds because they were small enough for hunters to keep up with on foot.
 Their impressive sense of smell helps them track their prey, and their drive keeps them focused on the task at hand.
 When they’re not hunting, these playful pups make great family companions.
 They’re known for having happy and loving personalities.

 The Beagle suffers from few hereditary health conditions.
-General life expectancy is ranges between 10 and 15 years.
+General life expectancy ranges between 10 and 15 years.
 Ear infections and cherry eyes are the most common ailments.
 Beagles can also develop hypothyroidism and epilepsy.
 Both conditions can be treated with medications and benefit from early detection.
 Active dogs can also suffer from dislocated knee caps.
 Beagles are happiest and healthiest when they receive at least an hour of vigorous exercise a day.
 Without it, they’re prone to gaining weight, and obesity leads to other serious health conditions.

-Beagles are generally stronger than their small stature makes them look, but their vocal chords are by far their strongest feature.
+Beagles are generally stronger than their small stature makes them look, but their vocal cords are by far their strongest feature.
 Beagles are noisy dogs that were trained to howl or bay when tracking a scent.
 Their noisy instincts can often get them into trouble.
 If you’re a Beagle lover but not a fan of constant howling, training is essential.
 Beagles can be taught to keep their voices down in certain circumstances, but don’t expect your pup to keep quiet for long.
 They have a lot to say, and they like to say it loud and proud.

-Basenjis aren’t as well-known as many of the other breeds on the healthiest list, but they’ve been around for thousands of years.
+Basenjis aren’t as well-known as many of the other dog breeds on the healthiest list, but they’ve been around for thousands of years.
 There are depictions of dogs resembling the Basenji dating back to ancient Egypt.
 Paleontologists believe the breed is one of the first to be domesticated by humans.
-They’re small hounds usually weighing no more than 25 pounds and stand around 17 inches tall.
+They’re small hounds usually weighing no more than 25 pounds and standing around 17 inches tall.